 Welcome to my favorite Blogger Tour of the year!
 I’ve joined up with some incredible blogging friends to give all our readers a peek inside our favorite Summer spaces.
 If you’re coming over from Styled With Lace “Welcome!”
 I’m glad you’re here!
-Come and take a tour of our weekend getaway cottage.
+Come and take a tour of our weekend Summer cottage.
 It’s the perfect little retreat when we want escape from the hectic weekday schedule and relax by the shores of Honeoye Lake in NY’s Finger Lakes region.

 The Lake Is My Happy Place

-I affectionately call our 745 square-foot cottage Itsy-Bitsy because it is just that!
+I affectionately call our 745 square-foot Summer cottage Itsy-Bitsy because it is just that!
 Tiny, but filled with love, charm and all the quirky characters any fishing cottage would have.
 We spend a majority of our time in the screened in porch eating, playing games, watching sunsets and generally unwinding on a lazy day.

 Live Love Lake